skhotijah/computer-vision/README.md

 # computer-vision

+## Repository summary
+### How to use?
+- Everything from data preparation to model training is done using Colab Notebooks so that no setup is required locally.
+- All the relevant commentaries have been included inside the Colab Notebooks.

 #### 1. References
 This section provides more resources on the topic if you are looking to go deeper.